John B. Calhoun: Mouse experiments

 In the early 1960s, NIMH acquired rural property outside Poolesville, Maryland.
 The facility that was built on the property housed several research projects, including those headed by Calhoun.
-It was here that he conducted his landmark experiments with mouse universes, the most famous of which was Universe 25.
+It was here that he conducted his landmark experiments with mouse universes, the most famous of which was called "Universe 25".
 In July 1968, four pairs of mice were introduced into the habitat, which was a 9 ft square metal pen with 4.5 ft sides.
 Each side had four groups of four vertical, wire mesh "tunnels".
 The "tunnels" gave access to nesting boxes, food hoppers, and water dispensers.
 There was no shortage of food or water or nesting material.
 There were no predators.
 The only adversity was the limit on space.

 Initially, the population grew rapidly, doubling every 55 days.
 The population reached 620 by day 315, after which the population growth dropped markedly, doubling only every 145 days.
 The last surviving birth was on day 600, bringing the total population to a mere 2200 mice, even though the experiment setup allowed for as many as 3840 mice in terms of nesting space.
 This period between day 315 and day 600 saw a breakdown in social structure and in normal social behavior.
 Among the aberrations in behavior were the following: expulsion of young before weaning was complete, wounding of young, failing to engage in sexual approaches, inability of dominant males to maintain the defense of their territory and females, aggressive behavior of females, passivity of non-dominant males with increased attacks on each other which were not defended against.

 After day 600, the social breakdown continued and the population declined toward extinction.
 Females ceased to reproduce.
 Their male counterparts withdrew completely, never engaging in courtship or fighting, and only performing tasks essential to their health.
 They ate, drank, slept, and groomed themselves – all solitary pursuits.
 Sleek, healthy coats and an absence of scars characterized these males.
 Breeding never resumed and behavior patterns were permanently changed.